isprojects/mstform/README.md

 });
 ```

 `calculated` starts out with the value based on the sum of `a` and `b`.
+The
-The user can modify it, and the value changes.
-When the user instead
+user can modify `calculated` directly.
+When the user modifies `a` or `b`, the
-modifies `a` or `b`, the derived value changes again to the result
-of the `derived` function.
+derived value changes again to the result of the `derived` function.

 When you access a repeating form, the node passed into the derived function is
 the sub-node that the repeating form represents, so the derived value is
 determined within that context.

-Note that derived calculations only take place if you actually access the field
+Note that derived calculations occur if you actually access the field
 to use it in a form; it doesn't work for fields that are never used.

 ## Change hook

-When you change one field it's sometimes useful to do some side effect as a
+When you change one field it's sometimes useful to have some side effect, for
-result, for instance to change the value of another field.
-You can do so
+instance to change the value of another field.
+You can do so with the `change`
-with `change` hook:
+hook:

 ```javascript
 const M = types